 Quality preventive maintenance is one of the best things you can provide HVAC equipment.
 Previous homeowners may not have bothered with it, which can sometimes leave the HVAC system at a larger risk of problems, namely if the HVAC system hasn’t even been on in a while.
 Routine maintenance can include everything from replacing the air filter to keeping key components clean and well-lubricated.

 What ratings are available for your HVAC system?

 Once you determine the make and model, you can do some online research.
 If there’s been a consistent problem or even something like a product recall, getting a new HVAC system may need to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

 Choose a Trusted Service Company for an Inspection and Tune-Up

 If you’ve found a problem with the home’s HVAC system, consider calling a trusted local service company before you decide against buying.
 They can perform a thorough inspection, determining the extent of existing issues and looking for any others.
 If the damage can be resolved with a simple tune-up, buying the house might still be worth it.

 And there’s always the possibility the previous owner just wasn’t aware of the problem.
 If there’s something affecting the HVAC system, it doesn’t hurt to ask if likely replacement costs will be factored into the cost of the home itself.
 In any case, the more details you have, the better decisions you can make.

 Check Everything Off Your List with Walter's-Eaton's Electric, Plumbing, Heating & AC

-Don’t forget to have a trustworthy service company in your corner.
+Remember to have a trustworthy service company on your side.
 They can keep equipment working smoothly with repair and maintenance support.
 For quality local service, call Walter's-Eaton's Electric, Plumbing, Heating & AC at 715-318-6728.